b-src/omnihost/README.md

     + stylesheets specified per page
     + titles that aren't dependent on the file name
     + metadata to support things like auto-generation of subject indexes for wikis
+  * Add command line argument to write provided args to a config file instead of requiring the user to set that up by hand

 ## License